 #4- DON’T PANIC WHEN TIME STARTS RUNNING DOWN

-I guess I forgot to mention the large clock on the wall in each Escape Room which counts down the time, second by second until 60 minutes is up!
+I guess I forgot to mention the astronomical clock on the wall in each Escape Room which counts down the time, second by second until 60 minutes is up!
 Don’t let it force you into hurrying through clues; you may skip something important and end up getting stuck.
-In an efficient manner, go through all the clues, discuss possible outcomes or answers.
+Efficiently, go through all the clues, discuss possible outcomes or answers.
 Just keep working until you have no time left.
 You never know when you and your group will figure out how to escape with seconds left; it is still a win!